 Freight factoring is typically used to help trucking companies get cash for the jobs they’ve completed faster than they would if they waited for customers to pay.
 Some examples of things owners can use funds for include paying drivers, buying fuel, buying new equipment, or reimbursing suppliers.
 When you have more ready cash at your disposal, you have the freedom to take on more jobs – pay your employees in a timely manner without having to wait for clients to pay.
 Established trucking companies who need cash flow may even use the money they receive from freight factoring to pay for fuel and keep running.

-Don’t let a cash crunch detriment your business.
+Don’t let a cash crunch hinder your business operations.
 Invoice factoring can help large businesses get the funds they need quickly.
 Bay View Funding offers invoice factoring to a wide range of large volume industries.
 Upon application approval, we can offer a business cash in as little as 24 hours, funding up to $15 million with rates as low as 0.5 percent.
 Contact us today for a consultation.